Arc’teryx Gamma SL Hoody

 As we touched on above, Arc'teryx's impressive Gamma lineup also includes the LT (“lightweight”) and MX (“mixed weather”).
 The Gamma LT Hoody is our top-rated pick this year and has all the features we look for in a quality softshell jacket, including a durable outer fabric that stands up well to regular use and abuse, great breathability, and clean looks that translate well to around-town use.
 In parsing out the differences, the LT is heavier than the SL at 1 pound even, pricier at $249, has a regular fit that better accommodates layering underneath, and is slightly more technical with a helmet-compatible hood, adjustable hem, and hand pockets that ride above a harness or hipbelt.
 You also get more storage with an added internal zippered pocket.
 Added up, despite the weight penalty, we think the LT is the most versatile and well-rounded Gamma.

 For a step up in price and warmth, Arc’teryx’s Gamma MX Hoody is another option to consider.
 This is the most backcountry-ready and warmest Gamma of the bunch, with an added fleece lining that’s a great match for cold days in the mountains.
 Like the LT, the MX clocks in at about 1 pound and has a regular fit that works well for layering (the SL is noticeably trimmer).
 It’s also the most feature-rich option, with ample storage including a chest pocket, sleeve pocket, and two hand pockets, and includes a helmet-compatible hood, harness-friendly pockets, and slightly stretchier build (16% elastance vs. the SL’s 13%).
-That said, the MX is pricey at $349, and the performance benefits over the LT are incremental at best.
+That said, the MX is pricey at $349, and the performance benefits over the LT are incremental at best (for more, see our in-depth Gamma MX review).
 From a value perspective, both the LT and SL win out.

 Outside of Arc’teryx’s lineup, Black Diamond’s Alpine Start Hoody is another one of our favorite softshells for its light weight and impressive all-around versatility.
 Clocking in at a scant 6.7 ounces, the Alpine Start undercuts the Gamma SL by around 2 ounces but adds features like helmet compatibility and adjustability at the hem.
 The BD also stows in its own chest pocket, although it forgoes hand pockets.
 Both have decidedly thin builds and are excellent breathers, although the Gamma SL is slightly stretchier and more mobile (the BD uses 7% elastane).
 That said, we consider the Alpine Start to be the more well-rounded ultralight pick, and it doesn’t hurt that it costs significantly less at $165.